NYUAppSec/appsec_hw3/README.md

 * You probably want to look into `helm`, a package manager for kubernetes that makes it easy to install services like Prometheus.

-* To configure Prometheus you probably want to use `configmaps`, which are a way of providing configuration information to running pods.
+* To configure Prometheus, you probably want to use `configmaps`, which are a way of providing configuration information to running pods.
 You can see what configmaps are available by using `kubectl get configmaps`, and output their current configuration by doing `kubectl get configmap <service_name> -o yaml`.
 You can also directly edit the configuration with `kubectl edit configmap <service_name>`.

 * Each running service gets a DNS name that corresponds to the service name.
 So to refer to the proxy running on port 8080, you would use `proxy-service:8080`.